Maidstone (film): Chapter Nine: The Death of A Director

 With sexually induced female moaning in the background, a man is shown falling to the floor, and then a man is shown playing the piano.
-This chapter changes scenes quickly, in a random flashing manner, showing images of back roads, Ms. Cardigan, Kingsley, Kingsley's wife and children, the estate and other miscellaneous events.
+This chapter changes scenes quickly, in a random flashing manner, showing images of back roads, Ms. Cardigan, Kingsley, Kingsley's wife Chula Mae and children, the estate and other miscellaneous events.
 A sexual scene is shown with Kingsley speaking about his film becoming pornographic.
 The chapter then transitions into flashes of events occurring during Kingsley's presidential campaign.
 Several flashes of Kingsley and women are then shown, one with a fully nude woman.
 Kingsley says that his film is very close to sexual exploitation.
 Several more sex scenes are shown, one with Ms. Cardigan exposing her almost-bare chest as her dress is open and loose on top.
 Ms. Cardigan is shown very disheveled, in an almost demonic state, holding a baby doll and screaming, "I hate NTK!"
 The final scene shows several people walking down a dirt road, away from the camera.

 Chapter Ten: The Grand Assassination Ball

 The chapter opens with a party for Kingsley's presidential campaign.
-The High Officials and Kingsley's wife are in attendance.
+The High Officials and Chula Mae are in attendance.
 Two cast members say that the "king has been assassinated" and suddenly scream.
 Kingsley makes his way on stage, where he yells "Silence!
 The king is ready to speak!"
 He makes a speech about how much he trusts everyone who is there until they betray him for the first time.
 As the music continues to play, everyone is dancing and appears to be enjoying themselves, except for the High Officials, who look mad.
 One of the young black men from the cast tries to attack Kingsley.
 It takes several men to subdue him to the ground and to escort him out of the ball.
-After this, the music stops, Kingsley's brother walks up to his brother and yells out to the crowd, "Is my brother for freedom?", to which his wife yells out, "Come on!
+After this, the music stops, Kingsley's brother walks up to his brother and yells out to the crowd, "Is my brother for freedom?", to which Chula Mae yells out, "Come on!
 Play some freedom!
 Play some freedom!
 You don't know nothing about freedom!"
-The scene ends by going completely black into the next scene, in which Kingsley's wife is sitting in his house smoking a cigarette.
+The scene ends by going completely black into the next scene, in which Chula Mae is sitting in his house smoking a cigarette.